finalprototype/fp_template/readme.md

 12. If all looks good, start building or `git init` to start a new git repo and push it up.

 ## Support
 None offered.
-I learned all this myself, you can too if it becomes outdated.
+If it becomes outdated or broken, google is your best friend here.